ncbi/vadr/README.txt

 scripts, instructions will be output about how to change your environment variables so that you can run the dnaorg scripts.
-Those instructions are also included below for reference, but without the actual path to where you ran install.sh, which will be included in the install.sh output.
+Those instructions are also included below for reference, but without the actual path to where you ran install.sh (below it is replaced with "<full path to directory in which you ran install.sh>")

 --
 ********************************************************